entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 694. Resorption and redeposition of odontodes of body scales: (0) absent, (1) partially developed, (2) developed.

 > - New character.
-This character is relative to revised character 20 "Resorption and redeposition of odontodes of dermal bones".
-The conditions of odontodes of dermal bones and body scales may different. e.g. *Uranolophus wyomingensis* (Denison, 1968).
+This character is relative to Character 20 "Resorption and redeposition of odontodes of dermal plates".
+The conditions of odontodes of dermal bones and body scales may be different. e.g. *Uranolophus wyomingensis* (Denison, 1968).

 > - The coding of *Eosteus* is ?.

 695. Buried odontodes of body scales: (0) absent, (1) present.

 > - New character.
-This character is relative to revised character 21 "Generations of odontodes".
+This character is relative to Character 21 "Generations of odontodes of dermal plates".

 > - The coding of *Eosteus* is ?.

 696. Buried odontodes of body scales embedded in: (0) dentine layer, (1) vascular bone layer, (2) lamellar bone layer.

+> - New character.
+This character is relative to Character 21 "Generations of odontodes of dermal plates".

 > - The coding of *Eosteus* is ?.

-> - New character.

 ## Included in Brazeau et al. (2023)
 697. Laminar basal layer: (0) absent; (1) present.